Who are we ?

 FINANCIAL TRANSPARENCY

-Strict external and internal financial control mechanisms allow Santé Diabète to report at all times on the proper use of the funds entrusted to it: annual external audits carried out by approved international audit firms, certification of the association's accounts by an auditor, external audits of our partners.
+Strict internal and external financial control mechanisms allow Santé Diabète to account at all times for the proper use of the funds entrusted to it: annual external audits conducted by accredited international audit firms, certification of the association’s accounts by a statutory auditor, and external audits of our partners.

 98.5% OF OUR FUNDS ARE DIRECTLY USED IN THE FIELD